-- ▶ S. push()

-- ▶ S. pop()

-- S. multipop(k): removes k items from the stack.
-If the stack currently contains less than k items it empties the stack.
+- S. push() - S. pop() - S. multipop(k): removes k items from the stack.
+If the stack currently contains less than k items it empties the stack. - The user has to ensure that pop and multipop do not generate an underflow.